Bedrock-OSS/bedrock-wiki/docs/blocks/block-components.md

 ### Material Instances

 Configuration of your block's rendering, including textures and lighting.
-The `*` instance is required as it is the default instance for all cube faces.
+The `*` instance is the default instance for all cube faces.

 _Requires format version [1.19.40](/blocks/block-format-history#_1-19-40) or later._